 When you think you know it all already

 With his friendly and relaxed attitude Ivan gives the commands in a way that makes the crew feel that they can already do everything.
-If the manoeuvre doesn’t work out right away, the 40-year-old Croat with wild hair repeats what he said before with a big smile.
+If the manoeuvre doesn’t work out right away, the slightly over 42 years old Croat with wild hair repeats what he said before with a big smile.
 We learn lessons without effort, each at her own pace.

 There is no other way, says Ivan, otherwise the pupils block.
 The basic sailing course at Free Spirit Sailing consists of five days – with two units per day on the water of two hours each and one hour of theory each morning.
 We start with the theory lesson at 9:30 a.m. at the sailing school, relaxed after having an espresso and a croissant in the bar at the harbour.